Extract Specific Pages with GroupDocs.Merger for Java

 Next Steps

-- A library to manage documents, allowing merging, splitting, and reordering pages in various formats.
+A: A robust library that enables merging, splitting, and reordering pages across many document formats.

-- Java 8 or higher, and a compatible IDE.
+A: Java 8 or higher and a compatible IDE; no additional native dependencies.